psychemedia/island-storynotes/demeter-persephone-homeric-hymn.md

 ## Part I — Doso and Metanira

 In the town of Eleusis, there was much to rejoice in the household of Lord Celeus, a well-regarded leader of that place, for his wife, Metanira, though thought to be past child bearing age, had given birth.
 To a son.
-But there was concern too, because the child that was born was born weak.
+But there was concern too, because the child that was born was not born a strong child.

 One day.
 Metanira's three daughters went down to the well to fetch water for their mother.